Artist: Sex Pistols

 I neither knew nor cared; in that formative year for me, the Sex Pistols were my favourite band, and records kept coming out with their ransom-note logo on, so I bought those with my pocket money too.
 My appreciation of their story, and their historical context, came subsequently.
 By the end of that year, I was fully versed in their short back catalogue.
 In 1980, when I formed my first bedroom band, DDT, with Pete Sawtell, Pretty Vacant was one of our first attempts at a cover.
 (Also, You’ve Got My Number by the Undertones.)
 Pete played guitar; I sang and played “drums”, which were two bike tyre levers and a Tupperware tub.
 There were no printed lyrics to Pretty Vacant, so we guessed them: “I’ve just remembered a germ can fly,” sticks in my head.
 I have never been able to place a Sex Pistols single higher than Pretty Vacant ever since.

 The Pistols have passed through the cleansing fires of history more than once.
 They’ve been sanctified and dismissed, inflated and belittled, shouted from the rooftops and stuck in the bargain basement.
 The passage of time seems to oversimplify and overcomplicate punk simultaneously.
-In recent weeks, John Lydon has been making headlines by having a pop at Russell Brand for advocating anarchy and revolution, which is confusing, but then Lydon is 58 and he did it first.
+At the time of writing this piece, John Lydon had been making headlines by having a pop at Russell Brand for advocating anarchy and revolution, which is confusing, but then Lydon was 58 and he did it first (he’s 65 now).
 Pretty Vacant earned the Pistols their first Top Of The Pops appearance and Single Of The Year in the NME, and yet it’s always overshadowed by Anarchy In The UK and God Save The Queen, for self-evident narrative reasons.
 For all its tuneful bluster and gut-level impact, it seems not to define the band or provide a handy shortcut for makers of music documentaries.
 It lacks highlighter-pen buzzwords like “Antichrist”, “IRA” or “Belsen” (“Bel-sunn-ah”), and the poetry of “there’s no future in England’s dreaming” or “flowers in the dustbin”.
 But I don’t care.